Fove 0's eye-tracking VR is here, and it points to the future

 Setting up Fove 0 involved a bit of calibration as it scanned my eyes.
 Even then, though, the eye-tracking had occasional hiccups.
 And the Fove 0 was a lot less comfortable than other headsets I've worn.

-At $600 (about £490 or AU$825), this early-adopter Fove 0 is a hint at where VR will be, possibly as soon as 2018.
-Eye-tracking companies have been hot commodities lately, with Eyefluence acquired by Google and The Eye Tribe snapped up by Facebook.
+At $600, this early-adopter Fove 0 is a hint at where VR will be, possibly as soon as 2018.
+Eye tracking companies have been hot commodities lately, with Eyefluence getting acquired by Google and The Eye Tribe being acquired by Facebook.
 Maybe Fove will be next.